sreeramveluthakkal/FSS17_GRP_N/HW3/README.md

 ### Building
 `python c.py <inputfile> <column index> [small value]`
 For example `python c.py auto.csv 1 .1`
+NOTE:
-The last arguement is optional and it controls the value of epsilon
+The last argument is optional and is the 'cohen' i.e. the multiplier for standard deviation in calculating epsilon.
+Since 0.2 as the multiplier results in an epsilon that is too small and causes no bins to merge, the sample output uses 0.1.

+The following output looks at the second column - displacement - in auto.csv.
+The 'median' is the median of the domination ranks of the corresponding bins.
+The domination ranks are
 ### Sample Output
 We have many unsupervised ranges.
 bin size (i.e. sqrt(n)): 19